JetBrains/teamcity-documentation/topics/build-cache.md

     <img src="dk-buildCaches-publishedArtifact.png" width="706" alt="Publish build cache"/>

-6. To confirm that cache published in the previous step is used, run the build again and check the build log.
+6. To confirm that cache published during the previous run is used, run the build again and check the build log.

    <img src="dk-buildCaches-download.png" width="706" alt="Download build cache"/>

 ## Exchange Caches Between Separate Build Configurations

-In this setup, the "publisher" Build Cache feature added to one build configuration publishes its cache, while the "consumer" Build Cache feature added to another configuration downloads this cache to the project's checkout directory.
+In this setup, the "publisher" Build Cache feature added to one build configuration publishes its cache, while the "consumer" Build Cache feature added to another configuration downloads this cache to this configuration's checkout directory.

 <img src="dk-buildCache-split.png" width="706" alt="Reuse caches published by other configurations"/>